 Off-Highway Research's Equipment Analyses are a rigorous evaluation of the structure and development of demand for one product in the UK, France, Germany and Italy in the European Service, and in China and India.

 Typical coverage includes:

 |Construction activity||Market Shares||Market Size and Trends|

 |Component Supply||Forecasts||Foreign Trade|

-This report examines in detail the Chinese market for industrial forklift trucks, and is an update of the study last published by Off-Highway Research in November 2015.
-Its findings are based on a series of in-depth personal interviews undertaken with the industry’s major manufacturers, importers and dealers during the third quarter of 2017.
+This report examines in detail the Chinese market for industrial forklift trucks, and is an update of the study last published by Off-Highway Research in November 2017.
+Its findings are based on a series of in-depth personal interviews undertaken with the industry’s major manufacturers, importers and dealers during the first three quarters of 2019.

 According to the World Industrial Trucks Statistics Institute, industrial forklift trucks are divided into seven classes.
 Class I forklifts are ride-on trucks with an electric motor and usually counterbalanced, Class II forklifts are ride-on trucks with an electric motor for use in narrow aisles or warehouse picking functions, Class III forklifts are automated walk behind pallet lift trucks with electric motors, Class IV forklifts are vehicles with internal combustion engines equipped with cushion tyres and counterbalanced, Class V forklifts are vehicles with internal combustion engines equipped with pneumatic tyres and often counterbalanced, Class VI forklifts are defined as tow tractors, and Class VII forklifts are telescopic rough terrain material handlers.

 This report concerns only Class I and Class II electric forklifts, and Class IV and Class V IC forklifts.
 The other three types are outside the scope of this study.